Experiencing Interruptions?

 TORNADO TASTES LIKE ALUMINUM STING

-An unknown autistic playwright who spent years in isolation writes a startlingly original new play that brings neurodivergence center stage in an electrifying theatrical event..
+An autistic playwright who spent years in isolation writes a startlingly original play that places neurodivergence center stage in an electrifying theatrical event.

-In this short film, also titled TORNADO TASTES LIKE ALUMINUM STING, director James Rutenbeck and Harmon dot aut intercut interviews and workshop readings with playwright/director Craig Lucas (Light in the Piazza, Days of Wine and Roses) and rehearsals with director Oliver Butler (What the Constitution Means to Me, A Knock on the Roof) and nonbinary autistic actor Jean Christian Barry (How to Dance in Ohio) with strikingly original hallucinogenic imagery by autistic animators Soul Proprietor.
-The film ends at its world premiere at the Contemporary American Theatre Company in July 2024.
+In this short film, also titled Tornado Tastes like Aluminum Sting, director James Rutenbeck and Harmon dot aut intercut interviews and workshop readings with playwright/director Craig Lucas (Light in the Piazza, Days of Wine and Roses) and rehearsals with director Oliver Butler (What the Constitution Means to Me, A Knock on the Roof) and nonbinary autistic actor Jean Christian Barry (How to Dance in Ohio) with strikingly original hallucinogenic imagery by autistic animators Soul Proprietor.

 • Harmon dot aut